 MUYY vs. XSD

 MUYY (GraniteShares YieldBOOST MU ETF) and XSD (SPDR S&P Semiconductor ETF) are both exchange-traded funds - MUYY is a Derivative Income fund actively managed by GraniteShares, while XSD is a Semiconductors fund tracking the S&P Semiconductor Select Industry Index.
 MUYY is actively managed, while XSD is passively managed.
-At a 0.47 correlation, their price movements are largely independent.
+A 0.59 correlation means they provide meaningful diversification when combined.
 MUYY charges 1.07%/yr vs 0.35%/yr for XSD.

 Performance